Stefan Tyszkiewicz: Post-War years

 Having reached the UK with Anders' army after the cessation of hostilities, Tyszkiewicz settled in London.
-In 1949, with Stanisław Mackiewicz he published a weekly entitled, Lwów i Wilno – 'Lvov and Vilnius', a campaigning publication following the Soviet annexation of these two ethnically diverse and historic Polish cities, (the equivalent of say, Manchester and Edinburgh, albeit in exchange for two major German cities, Breslau and Stettin, in the West) and the displacement of hundreds of thousands of their residents, some of whom had found refuge in Britain.
+In 1949, with Stanisław Mackiewicz he published a weekly entitled, Lwów i Wilno – 'Lviv and Vilnius', a campaigning publication following the Soviet annexation of these two ethnically diverse cities in the Second Polish Republic and the displacement of hundreds of thousands of their residents, some of whom had found refuge in Britain.
 His war time alliances drew him to the Poles settled in the UK, but his wife preferred to live in Rome where he visited often.
 Meanwhile, his daughter chose to live in Geneva and Broż reports that when they met, they conversed in Russian.
 The family had a villa in Antibes.

 In the 1950s Tyszkiewicz did a stint in Turin working for Fiat, after which he concentrated on electronics.
 He took out a number of new patents, for example, 'stenovox', an early recording device, later improved as the 'Stetyphone'.
 Both inventions earned him the Grand Prix at the Brussels World's Fair in 1958.
 He also worked on Power assisted steering.
 He went on to design a wheel-chair, which thanks to an automatically variable axle length, could go up and down stairs, including escalators.
 Another patented invention was a luggage trolley very like the ones that are ubiquitous in contemporary airports.
 For these devices he was awarded gold medals at the inventors' fairs in Geneva in 1972 and New York in 1973.
 He designed an industrial stapler that was noted in Brussels in 1965 and in Geneva in 1972.
 His improvements to fuel efficiency in combustion engines, the 'Stetair', was rewarded at the Geneva Motor Show in 1974.

 Tyszkiewicz had a long-standing interest in aeronautics and collaborated with the former European Launcher Development Organisation, on load-bearing rockets, and was later connected to the European Space Research Organisation and European Space Agency projects.

 He belonged to the Polish National Council. which advised the Polish Government in exile.
 He was a Knight of Malta and was elected on three occasions to its Grand Council.
 Stefan Tyszkiewicz died in London in 1976 and was buried in the family plot at London's Brompton Cemetery.